 The Credit Union will obtain written authorization from a member before initiating an ACH entry to the member's account at another institution and will adopt adequate procedures and safeguards to ensure that recurring ACH entries will be originated in accordance with the member's instructions.

-Before initiating entries to third party accounts on behalf of any business member, the Credit Union will conduct an analysis of the risk associated with such operations, and will adopt appropriate restrictions or protections based on the member's proposed activity and financial condition.
+Before initiating entries to third party accounts on behalf of any business member, the Credit Union will conduct an analysis of the risk associated with such operations and will adopt appropriate restrictions or protections based on the member's proposed activity and financial condition.
 The Credit Union will seek legal assistance to prepare necessary agreement(s) with the member.
 Such arrangements require CEO approval.

 The Credit Union may offer Same Day ACH origination to members for eligible credit and debit transactions.
 Same Day ACH is not available for international ACH transactions (IATs) and transactions above $1,000,000.
 Before originating Same Day ACH, the Credit Union will conduct an analysis of the risks associated and will adopt appropriate restrictions on the availability to members.